preset-io/backend-sdk/README.rst

 4. Any `metrics <https://docs.getdbt.com/docs/building-a-dbt-project/metrics>`_ will be added to the corresponding datasets.
 5. Every dashboard built on top of the DBT sources and/or models will be synchronized back to DBT as an `exposure <https://docs.getdbt.com/docs/building-a-dbt-project/exposures>`_.

 The ``--external-url-prefix`` should point to your DBT docs, so that the resources in the workspace can point to the source of truth where they are being managed.
+Similar to the native sync, the DBT sync also supports the ``--disallow-edits`` flag.

 Exporting resources
 -------------------

 The CLI can also be used to export all resources (databases, datasets, charts, and dashboards) from a given Preset workspace (using ``preset-cli``) or Superset instance (using ``superset-cli``).
 This is useful for migrating resources between workspaces, from an existing Superset installation to Preset, or even from Preset to Superset (one of the advantages of Preset is no vendor lock in!).

-The run the commmand on a self-hosted Superset instance:
+The run the command on a self-hosted Superset instance:

 .. code-block:: bash